-Cancellation policy - I ask for at least 48 hours notice of cancellation, otherwise the full fee for the missed session is charged.
+Cancellation policy - I ask 48 hours notice of cancellation, otherwise the full fee for the missed session is charged.

 I'm an approved provider of psychotherapy/counselling for AVIVA, AXA, and CIGNA and can invoice them for sessions if you are registered with one of these health insurers.

 I also see clients who are referred to me through the Employee Assistance Programme (EAP).